Terms of Service

 Article 5.
 Consumers: Right of redrawal

-- During a period of 14 days calculated from the date on which the Agreement was concluded, the Consumer shall be entitled to terminate the Agreement without stating reasons.
+- During a period of 14 days calculated from the date on which the Agreement was concluded, a Consumer shall be entitled to terminate the Agreement without stating reasons.

-- In that case, consumers are only required to pay for the previously provided Proteon service, possibly consisting of the fee for setting up the service; the fee for maintaining the service available online, and, if applicable: the fee for the Customised Proteon service.
+- In that case, Consumers are only required to pay for the previously provided Service, possibly consisting of the fee for setting up the service; the fee for maintaining the service available online, and, if applicable: the fee for the Customised Service.

-- The Client is required to keep the data entered up-to-date in order to ensure that Proteon can use this data to reach the Client if this is necessary as part of the Proteon service, for example for billing purposes.
+- The Client is required to keep any data entered up-to-date in order to ensure that Company can use this data to reach the Client if this is necessary as part of the Service, for example for billing purposes.

 - If the Client is not a Consumer, it is also required to enter its VAT number (along with other details).

-- Once the data has been entered, Proteon will send the username and password to the email address provided by the Client for verification and confirmation.
-The Client can use this password to set its own password.
-Proteon recommends setting a strong password by using more than eight characters, including letters/capitals and punctuation marks.
+- Once the data has been entered, Company will send a confirmation.
+If the confirmation includes a password, Company recommends the Client to reset the password with a strong password by using more than ten characters, including letters/capitals and punctuation marks.

-- The Account can be used to place orders, as described in Article 3 (‘Conclusion of the Agreement’).
+- Some Accounts may be used to place orders, as described in Article 3 (‘Conclusion of the Agreement’).

-- The Account, username(s) and password(s) may be used only by the Client linked thereto.
+- The Account and credentials may be used only by the Client linked thereto.
 Consequently, the Client is required to maintain this data for its own use and must never provide them to any third parties.

-- Any action involving use of the Client’s username and password is deemed to be taken at the Client’s responsibility and risk.
+- Any action involving usage of the Client’s username and password is deemed to be taken at the Client’s responsibility and risk.

-- In the event of suspected abuse of a username and/or password, the Client shall notify Proteon as soon as possible; this shall not release it of its personal obligation to take immediate measures against any further abuse.
+- In the event of suspected abuse of credentials, the Client shall notify Company as soon as possible; this shall not release it of its personal obligation to take immediate measures against any further abuse.

-- Other login accounts may be provided for the purpose of the Proteon service.
+- Other login accounts may be provided for the purpose of the Company’s service.
 The Client is personally responsible for the related user name(s) and password(s) and the use thereof.

-- The Proteon service is specified in the Agreement.
+- A Company’s Service is specified in the Agreement.

-- The Standard Proteon service is provided in several different versions, as described on the Website.
+- The Standard Service is provided in several different versions, as described on the Website.
 The Client will be entitled to scale up at any time during the term of the Agreement.
 During the term of the Agreement, the Client will not be authorised to scale back by one or more scales during the term of the Agreement.
-However, the Client will naturally be authorised to scale back one or more scales if it enters into a new Agreement or, if the Agreement is renewed, if the Client announces this in a timely manner and complies with the notice period set.
-This is possible by email or using the Client’s Account.
-If the service to which this relates is a Customised Proteon service, this is possible only in Writing.
+However, the Client will be authorised to scale back one or more scales if it enters into a new Agreement or if the Agreement is renewed if the Client announces this in a timely manner and complies with the notice period set.
+This must be done in Writing or, if available, by using the Client’s Account.

-- If the Client has requirements that are not covered by the Standard Proteon service, it may inform Proteon of such requirements.
-In that case, Proteon may provide a Quotation for a Customised Proteon service to the Client.
+- If the Client has requirements that are not covered by the Standard Service, it may inform Company of such requirements.
+In that case, Company may provide a Quotation for a Customised Service to the Client.

-- On conclusion of the Agreement, Proteon will endeavour to provide the Proteon service as soon as possible, unless otherwise agreed by the Parties.
+- On conclusion of the Agreement, Company will endeavour to provide the Company’s Service as soon as possible, unless otherwise agreed by the Parties.

-- The service will be deemed to have been provided if any of the following situations occurs:
+- The Service will be deemed to have been provided if any of the following situations occur: